 WCF has more than 100 years of extensive workers’ compensation experience, knowledge, and resources.

 Our Idaho team brings together experienced adjusters and sophisticated systems with preferred provider networks, prescription drug discounts, provider bill and utilization review, medical case management, and vocational rehabilitation services, when appropriate.
 This combination gives injured employees a solid foundation of care and support to foster a quick recovery.
 It also allows our policyholders to participate in controlling claims costs.
-We can help pay for:
+Our coverage includes:

 Our partnerships with Idaho hospitals and clinics gives our customers’ employees access to the finest medical care in the region.
-With nationally recognized doctors and state-of -the-art facilities, our providers offer our injured employees high-quality care close to home.
+With nationally recognized doctors and state-of-the-art facilities, our providers offer injured workers high-quality care close to home.

-Workers’ compensation insurance fraud costs Americans $5-$6 billion each year.
+Workers’ compensation insurance fraud costs Americans $5 billion to $6 billion each year.
 That’s money from the pockets of honest employers and employees.
 Fortunately, WCF’s Special Investigations Unit works diligently to discover fraud.

 Coordinating medical care is critical to control costs while providing quality care.
 Our nurse case managers evaluate each injured employee’s circumstances and coordinate care to help in their recovery.

-We look at every submitted bill along with any doctors’ notes to ensure payments are made correctly.
+We look at every submitted bill along with any doctor notes to ensure payments are made correctly.
 We also provide training within the medical community on workers’ compensation billing procedures.

 Idaho Coverage Questions